Feyerabend/ABC80/abc802/README.md

 ## Samples of BASIC II

-Some different versions of samples in BASIC II for ABC802 to show how it can work.
+Some different samples in BASIC II for ABC802 to show how it can work.

 * [SNAKE1.BAS](SNAKE1.BAS) - more or less regular BASIC of the time, selecting and jumping by using `GOSUB` och `GOTO`.
   First attempt of making separate routines.
 Sample of 'spagetti code'.